uber/cadence-java-samples/README.md

 Connect to [http://localhost:8088](http://localhost:8088).

-Enter the *sample* domain.
+Enter the *samples-domain* domain.
 You'll see a "No Results" page.
 After running any sample, change the filter in the top right corner from "Open" to "Closed" to see the list of the completed workflows.

 Click on a *RUN ID* of a workflow to see more details about it.
 Try different view formats to get a different level of details about the execution history.

 ## Install Cadence CLI